 Most importantly, Dental Implants function, feel and look like natural teeth and problems with treatment are rare.

 This is the most commonly asked question by patients contemplating this procedure.
 Placing the implant in the gum involves a minor surgical procedure that is carried out in the dental chair with local anaesthetic – the same as we use for fillings.
 Most patients say that the procedure is much easier than removing a tooth!
 There may be some discomfort afterwards depending on the number of implants placed, but mild pain killers easily control this.

 For patients who are particularly nervous or where a lot of implants need to be placed at one time, various sedation techniques or general anaesthesia can be used.

 With very few exceptions we find that most patients comment that the procedure was much easier than they expected.

-A. There has now been almost forty years of research showing that implant treatment is both safe and reliable, even in medically compromised or elderly patients.
+There has now been almost forty years of research showing that implant treatment is both safe and reliable, even in medically compromised or elderly patients.
 Today, over a million people have had implants fitted and this has become a tried and tested method for replacing lost teeth.

-A. The fee for tooth replacement with Dental Implants will depend on several factors, including the number of teeth being replaced and the number of implants required to support your replacement teeth.
+The fee for tooth replacement with Dental Implants will depend on several factors, including the number of teeth being replaced and the number of implants required to support your replacement teeth.

 Some additional procedures may be required prior to the placement of your Dental Implants to ensure the long-term health of implants.
 Typically, there is a fee for the surgical procedure and a separate fee for attaching the posts and constructing your replacement teeth.
 To obtain a specific fee estimate, it is necessary to have a doctor examine your mouth.
 After a thorough diagnostic examination, your dentist will recommend the treatment that is best for you.